Mastro-Gibbs/stray68K/README.md

         [concat] -Perform JSON concat, must pass at least two listed above commands.

         STEP-BY-STEP MODE's options asked from stdin
-        [s] -Asks for offsets and print current stack.
+        [s] -Asks for top address and print current stack.
+        [r] -Asks for ram offsets and print selected ram chunck.
         [n] -Execute next istruction.
-        [k] -Skip current step.
-        [t] -Full skip steps.
+        [t] -Terminate the program.
 The execution proceeds to the end.

         Assembler: an assembler for the Motorola 68000. (thanks to Clownacy)